ldelouw/rh-satellite-ansible-playbook/README.md

 This playbook is created by Luc de Louw <luc@delouw.ch>, <ldelouw@redhat.com>.
 It is free software licensed under the terms of the GNU General Public License GPL v3 or later.
 A copy of the license can be obtained here: http://www.gnu.org/licenses/gpl-3.0.html

 ## Motivation
-I've wrote that Playbook because I make a lot of experiments with the Red Hat Satellite, trying new stuff and sometimes it breaks (i.e. when upgrade to a new beta relase).
+I've wrote this Playbook because I do a lot of experiments with the Red Hat Satellite, trying new stuff and sometimes it breaks (i.e. when upgrade to a new beta relase).
 Manual installation takes a lot of time and it is boring as hell.
 Work smarter, not harder!

 ## Scope